 Description Use this option to select the processor variant to link your application for.
 The default is to use a processor or architecture compatible with the object file attributes.

 See also --cpu, page 262

-Project>Options>General Options>Target>Processor configuration symbol The name of the constant symbol that can be used by the constant_value The constant value of the symbol.
+Project>Options>General Options>Target>Processor configuration symbol The name of the constant symbol that can be used by the application.

 --define_symbol

 Syntax --define_symbol symbol=constant_value